Lab

 Superconducting Rock Magnetometer & RAPID sample changer

-[Not yet installed] Can measure paleomagnetic directions and magnetic properties of various materials.
+Can measure paleomagnetic directions and magnetic properties of various materials.
 The RAPID sample changer allows for remote and automatic operation, allowing ~100x more throughput than most paleomagnetism labs.

 [Not yet installed] Measures the magnetic properties of most materials, can produce FORC diagrams and hysteresis curves.
 Can measure these properties at high and low temperatures.
+Can measure magnetic susceptibility and remanence at the same time.

 Electronics Assembly Station